marqo-ai/marqo/README.md

 - `mq` is the client that wraps the `marqo` API.
 - `create_index()` creates a new index with default settings.
 You have the option to specify what model to use.
 For example, `mq.create_index("my-first-index", model="hf/all_datasets_v4_MiniLM-L6")` will create an index with the default text model `hf/all_datasets_v4_MiniLM-L6`.
 Experimentation with different models is often required to achieve the best retrieval for your specific use case.
 Different models also offer a tradeoff between inference speed and relevancy.
 See [here](https://docs.marqo.ai/1.0.0/Models-Reference/dense_retrieval/) for the full list of models.
 - `add_documents()` takes a list of documents, represented as python dicts for indexing.
+    - The `auto_refresh` parameter ensures that documents are available for search after being added.
+When performing heavy add_documents operations, leave this as `False` for optimal indexing and search performance.
 - You can optionally set a document's ID with the special `_id` field.
 Otherwise, Marqo will generate one.

 Let's have a look at the results: